 What the West should do, according to Mearsheimer, is not oppose Russia’s blatant invasion of a neighboring country, and what appears an attempt to annex part of it, but “emphasize that Georgia and Ukraine will not become NATO members.
 It should make clear that America will not interfere in future Ukrainian elections or be sympathetic to a virulently anti-Russian government in Kiev.”

-There is truth in what Buchanan, Mearsheimer, Switzer and others — including Stephen F. Cohen writing in The Nation, The New York Times‘s Thomas Friedman and the Daily Mail‘s Peter Hitchens — have argued.
+There is truth in what Buchanan, Mearsheimer, Switzer and others — including Stephen F. Cohen in The Nation, Thomas Friedman in The New York Times and Peter Hitchens in the Daily Mail — have argued.
 Russia does mistrust the West’s motives and sees the gradual eastward expansion of the European Union and NATO as a threat to its security.
 But this does not justify Russia’s behavior.

 For one thing, Cathy Young writes in Time magazine, the West also made efforts to comfort Russia.
 It provided $55 billion in aid for its economic reconstruction between 1992 and 1997 alone.
 Russia was invited to the club of top industrialized nations, which became the G8.
 It was included in NATO’s Partnership for Peace program and a NATO-Russia Council was founded in 2002 to facilitate security cooperation.